RANDSUM/randsum-ts/docs/GETTING_STARTED.md

 randsum({ sides: 20, quantity: 4 }) // Roll 4 distinct 20 sided die, and give me the total.
 ```

-You can use the `modifier` key of `RandsumOptions` to further modify your roll. `modifiers` is an array that you can fill with Modifier objects.
+You can use the `modifier` key of `RollOptions` to further modify your roll. `modifiers` is an array that you can fill with Modifier objects.
 For instance:

 ```ts
 randsum({